Are You Prepared for Severe Weather and Outages?

 If you lose complete water pressure or find that water is not available at your tap, you should:

-- Once power and water are restored, boil your tap water before drinking.
-As a precaution, bring all water to a roiling boil for one minute.
+2. Once power and water are restored, boil your tap water before drinking.
+As a precaution, bring all water to a rolling boil for one minute.
 Let it cool before using.
 You should use boiled or purchased bottled water for drinking, making ice, brushing teeth, washing dishes, and preparing food.
 Boiling kills bacteria and other organisms in the water.

-When pressure loss occurs, contamination from the environment or from other elements can be drawn into the water system.
-Microbes in these can cause short-term health effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
+Though unlikely, when pressure loss occurs, contamination from the environment can be drawn into the water system.
+If this were to occur it is possible that contaminants can cause short-term health effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, some elderly, and people with severely compromised immune systems.
-However, these symptoms are not only caused by organisms in drinking water.
 If you experience any of these symptoms and they persist, you may want to seek medical advice.
-People at increased risk should seek advice about drinking water from their healthcare provider.
+Please remember that symptoms described above can occur from exposures other than drinking water.
+It is because of the potential health effects we ask you to boil your water during a water loss situation.

 Once water is restored, we will collect samples for water quality testing.
-When we have satisfactory results that ensure your water is safe to drink without boiling, we will notify you using the contact information we have for you on file.
+When we have satisfactory results that confirm that your water is safe to drink without boiling, we will notify you using the contact information we have for you on file.
+We will also post to our website updates related to water outages.
+Please take a moment to update your communication preferences in your online customer account.

 See our How should I prepare for winter?
 FAQ for additional tips and information.